 It’s this agility, flexibility and speed of reaction that propels their organisations forward in their industries.

 Andrew Pyke is an advocate of this approach.
 “Risk can’t just be about endlessly admiring and analysing risks.
 It’s about understanding the landscape for decisions, and actually making decisions in VUCA (Volatility, Uncertainty, Complexity and Ambiguity).
 It’s about decisiveness as much as caution.”

 Of course, this needs to tie back to pre-set organisational strategies.
 “It’s not about risk for risk’s sake.
 There needs to be a willingness to explore alternate solutions, but not necessarily always being committed to breaking the ‘norm’,” adds Bradley.

-Tim Fenemore, project delivery expert, explains his approach.
+Tim Fenemore, the project delivery expert, explains his approach.
 “Agility is a topical subject.
-Larger organisations can be perceived as those that everyone can rely on – but the two don’t necessary go together.
+Larger organisations can be perceived as those that everyone can rely on – but the two don’t necessarily go together.

 He goes on to say, “Agile organisations will be trying to tap into a lot of ideas, nurture a pipeline of start-ups and meld ideas together.
 That’s how even large organisations get the positive tension of disruptors whilst working in collaboration.
 This calculated risk gives businesses the agility we want.”

 OHL use a close connection between their frontline and their risk team to speed up their decision making.
 “We’re constantly asking our business people on the frontline what the real trends are in local markets so that we can identify real-time opportunities and threats.” says Medina.

 L3 too has reaped the benefits of using risk for a more agile approach.
 “Increased agility allows us to be more competitive, take advantage of more opportunities and anticipate future challenges, all leading to improved performance,” says Baker.